 This perception is further emphasized by the “morbidity and mortality” (M&M) conferences that most major hospitals host on a weekly or monthly basis.
 These conferences are an incredible educational opportunity, allowing the entire department to learn from a challenging medical case.
 Rare conditions, atypical presentations, and missed diagnoses are frequently highlighted.
 Together, both the physicians’ personal experiences and shared stories from M&M conferences lead to a constant, nagging worry that we might miss something terrible.
 In contrast, the worry of unnecessarily testing a patient is distant, fleeting, and more easily dismissed.

-In addition to these fears of missing a diagnosis, emergency physicians also cite fears of being sued for malpractice as one of the biggest reasons for ordering extra imaging tests.
+In addition to these fears of missing a diagnosis, emergency physicians also cite fears of being sued for malpractice by a medical malpractice attorney as one of the biggest reasons for ordering extra imaging tests.

 Unfortunately, and at risk for long-term detriment to our patients, this strategy might be working: a recent study found that doctors who spent more money on medical care for their patients, largely through more extensive testing, were sued less frequently.